Agent-OSI: An Interoperability Architecture for Communication and Settlement in the Decentralized Internet of Agents: Introduction

-Specifically, this article makes two contributions: \begin{itemize} \item We propose \textit{Agent-OSI}, a six-layer reference architecture for decentralized agent interoperability.
-Specifically, we systematize HTTP 402 as a universal \textit{Payment Challenge} pattern (L4) that bridges application intent with verifiable settlement.
-This abstraction allows agents to negotiate pricing and verify receipts across diverse rails (e.g., escrow, streaming, L2) through a unified interface, while cryptographically binding payments to execution provenance (L5).
+Specifically, this article makes two contributions: \begin{itemize} \item We propose \textit{Agent-OSI}.
+Our novelty is not the individual mechanisms Agent-OSI reuses (DID, OAuth, MLS, escrow contracts), but the systematization of HTTP 402 as a backend-agnostic \textit{Payment Challenge} primitive (L4) that (i) binds a machine-verifiable quote and receipt to a specific request via a nonce and request hash to prevent replay, (ii) triggers heterogeneous settlement backends (e.g., escrow, payment channels, L2 rollups, or signed off-chain receipts) through a single unified interface, and (iii) cryptographically binds payments to L5 execution provenance so that settlement cannot be equivocated from what was actually executed.

-\item We implement a working prototype, \textit{AgentMarket}, using commodity components (asynchronous messaging, ECDSA identities, escrow settlement, signed provenance, and content-addressed delivery), and evaluate cost and latency.
-Results show that keeping negotiation and delivery off-chain while keeping settlement verifiable reduces on-chain interactions by over 95\% compared with a more on-chain interaction baseline in our prototype setting, and that blockchain confirmation latency is often dominated by generative task execution time in this workload. \end{itemize} In summary, prior IoA work shows agents can collaborate \cite{chen2025internet,wang2025internet}; Agent-OSI focuses on making agents transact and interoperate across domains with portable identity, settlement, and evidence-carrying delivery.
+\item We implement a working prototype, \textit{AgentMarket}, using commodity components (asynchronous messaging, ECDSA identities, pluggable settlement, signed provenance, and content-addressed delivery), and evaluate its communication and settlement performance.
+Results show that end-to-end latency for generative workloads is dominated by task execution rather than settlement confirmation, and that keeping negotiation and delivery off the settlement backend while keeping receipts verifiable reduces per-session on-chain settlement cost by approximately 51\% compared with a more on-chain baseline in our prototype setting. \end{itemize}